Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Bamboo 2 Sports Bar Da Nang

-For good times, friendly staff and really good beer, 7 Bridges Brewery (MAP) is the place to go.
-Located near the east end of the city’s famous Dragon Bridge, the craft brewery makes beer on-site and offers their full range on tap (along with a few select beers from other breweries).
+For good times, friendly staff and really good beer, 7 Bridges Brewery is the place to go.
+Located near the east end of the famous Dragon Bridge, the craft brewery makes beer on-site and offers their full range on tap (along with a few select beers from other breweries).
 Spread over multiple levels, the upper-level outdoor seats overlooking the Dragon Bridge are the best in the house.
+2023 Update: 7 Bridges has relocated to Hoi An!

-Best Pizza in Da Nang – For phenomenal pizza, go to 4P’s Da Nang (MAP).
-We ate at this Japanese-owned Vietnamese pizza chain in HCMC and it far exceeded our expectations!
-With a farm-to-table concept, they use the freshest ingredients and cheese made in-house to create incredible pizzas!
+Best Pizza in Da Nang – For phenomenal pizza, go to 4P’s Da Nang.
+We ate at this Japanese-owned Vietnamese pizza chain in HCMC and it was excellent!
+With a farm-to-table concept, they use the freshest ingredients and cheese made in-house to create incredible pizzas.

 Da Nang Restaurant Map

-Use this link to Google Maps for our Da Nang Map online.
+Use this link to Google Maps for our Da Nang Food and Drink Map online.

 What You Will Need For Your Visit To Da Nang